Building inspection

 How much does a home inspection cost in Montreal?+

-For a single-family home in Montreal, our rates start at $650+tax.
+For a single-family home in Montreal, our rates start at $750+tax.
 For a condo, starting at $550+tax.
 The price varies based on size, age and complexity of the building.
-Contact us for a precise quote tailored to your property.
+See our pricing guide or contact us for a precise quote tailored to your property.

 Which Montreal neighbourhoods do you serve?+